Faculty & Staff

 Owner/Director • Ballet, Variations, Pointe, Elementary, ConditioningArtistic Director of Spokane Youth Ballet

-Naomi holds a Bachelor of Fine Arts in Dance from Belhaven University, where she graduated magna cum laude.
+Naomi holds a Bachelor of Fine Arts in Dance from Belhaven University, where she graduated magna cum laude in 2009.
 Her collegiate studies included ballet, modern dance, choreography, pedagogy, kinesiology, dance history, and production, while her performance experience included a number of solo and principal roles, including Nikiya in La Bayadere and the lead in Suite of Dances, an original work by former Balanchine dancer David Keary.
 Prior to college, Naomi studied at the Ballet Academy of Moses Lake under Robyn Wenrich and at Summer Dance Lab under Jennifer Martin, John Passafiume, Mark Lanham, and Paul Koverman.
 She has also trained with Ravenna Tucker (former principal dancer, Royal Ballet) and master teachers Maria Vegh and Laura Alonso.
-Before coming to the Academy of Dance, Naomi directed the ballet program at Today's Generation Dance in Moses Lake, where she created a school syllabus, started a pointe program, and choreographed and directed productions such as The Nutcracker, Swan Lake, and an original staging of The Snow Queen.
+Before coming to the Academy of Dance, Naomi co-founded Impact Dance Project, a contemporary dance company in Moses Lake, Washington, where she also directed the ballet program at Today's Generation Dance.

 Resident Choreographer for SYB • Ballet, Modern Improvisation